 Four Independent Studies and Randomized Control Trials have shown the efficacy of the program.
 Bridge Liberia has evidenced a statistically significant improvement in learning outcomes.
 In a gold standard RCT, students in Bridge Liberia supported public schools were found to benefit by an equivalent of 2.5 years more of learning in just 3 years.

 As a result of their effectiveness, many Bridge Liberia policies have already been adopted into the broader Education system by the Ministry of Education; including a longer school day; and keeping pregnant girls in the classroom.

-The programme was always designed to be financially self-sustaining once the Ministry of Education was able to increase its education budget to $100 a student per year; until that moment it remains reliant on philanthropic support.
+The program was always designed to be financially self-sustaining once the Ministry of Education was able to increase its education budget to $100 a student per year; until that moment it remains reliant on philanthropic support.

-Today, Bridge Liberia works across the country, in 11 of Liberia’s 15 counties.
+Today, Bridge Liberia works across the country, in all of Liberia’s 15 counties.
 It is delivering on its promise to Liberia and quickly scaling a model that embodies what all public schools in Liberia should, and can, become — powerful places of learning that provide parents, students, and teachers a stable, supportive environment they can trust, and opportunities and resources to help them reach their potential and achieve success.

 Strictly Necessary Cookies